Marlborough Region, New Zealand

 - Hiking — check out our blog post on tramping in New Zealand for more

 - Cruising and sailing in the Sounds

-- Food and wine touring, including tasting at cellar doors and cruising for greenshell mussels
+- Food and wine tours, including tasting at cellar doors and cruising for green shell mussels

 - Wine touring by vehicle or by bicycle — over 120 wineries and 30 cellar doors